 - has an enthusiastic band of volunteers who can’t wait for the COVID-19 restrictions to be lifted so that they can come back and welcome visitors

-- has a new space for a café, which, we are confident, will be opened before the end of the year (opening date to be announced soon!)
+- has a new space for a café, which will be opened before the end of the year (opening date to be announced soon!)

 - is the starting and end point for the proposed local Kensington-Norwood self-guided Mary MacKillop Walk.
-This is a work-in-progress, and, hopefully, will be launched in December this year.
+This is a work-in-progress, and, hopefully, will be launched by the end of 2020.
 Watch this space!

 Click here for a 2-minute virtual tour, which, we hope will give you a taste for more!